We are a small group of imperfect people striving to be the Church we read about in the New Testament.

 Regarding how we incorporate children at our church gatherings, church leaders have the freedom to think through what would work best for their group.
 A church with a group of kids under five will look much different from a church with only two teenagers.
 Each house church takes care of its own childcare needs.
 For example, one location may have a rotation of parents taking care of the kids, another may have the older kids taking care of the younger kids, or another may have the kids stay with the rest of the group.
 A guiding principle is that we want to value children.
 We don’t want to segment people out too much based on age.
 And we want the whole Church to be interacting with each other.
 Where we can, we’d love to have kids engaged in gatherings.
 But more than anything, we want them to be engaged relationally.
 This might mean that when you spend time with other people in the Church, discipling them or just sharing life, you have the children around you as well so that there can be more space for different age groups to live life together and to love one another.

-One blessing of structuring the church the way we do is that there is very little cost to running it because we have no large programs to run, no buildings to fund, and no staff to pay.
+We do our best to have as little overhead for running the church as possible.
 This enables us to use all the money we give for global and local missions as well as meeting the tangible needs of others.